michaeljclark/riscv-probe/README.md

 libfemto implements a reduced set of the _POSIX.1-2017 / IEEE 1003.1-2017_ standard, with the addition of glibc's `getauxval` API to access hardware configuration in an auxiliary vector (`__auxv`) that contains tuples describing the target environment.
-This is intended as a lightweight mechanism to pass dynamic configuration information for embedded targets, as an alternative to hardcoding constants used during hardware initialization.
-The auxiliary vector is repurposed to contain hardware configuration parameters such as clock frequencies and device base addresses.
+The auxiliary vector is intended as a lightweight mechanism to pass dynamic configuration information on embedded targets, serving as an alternative to compile time constants used during hardware initialization.
+The auxiliary vector API has been repurposed to allow retrieval of hardware configuration parameters such as clock frequencies and device base addresses for use as a compact alternative to (DTB) Device Tree Binary, which is not available on small embedded targets.

 libfemto contains the following device drivers: